Tips for Travel Nursing With Your Pet

 TNAA’s Pet Perks

 We know traveling with pets is important to many of our nurses, and so is keeping them healthy.
 That’s why we offer Pet Assure and Pet Plus to our suite of benefits.
 Pet Assure is a veterinary discount plan that saves members 25% on all in-house medical services at participating veterinarians.
 Pet Assure covers every type of pet with absolutely no exclusions.
-PETPlus is a prescription savings plan that includes a 24/7 Pet Help Line, and members receive wholesale pricing of up to 50% off brand-name prescriptions, flea & tick products, vitamins & supplements, heartworm preventatives and specialty and prescription food.
-Same day pick-up is available for most prescriptions at over 50,000 Caremark® pharmacies nationwide.
+PETPlus is a prescription savings plan that includes 24/7 Virtual Vet support, and members receive wholesale pricing of up to 40% off prescriptions, flea and tick products, heartworm preventatives, and dietary foods.
+Same-day pick-up is available for most prescriptions at over 50,000 Caremark® pharmacies nationwide.

 View this post on Instagram

 TNAA nurse Stanton travels with his dog, Elvis.
-You can read more about the adventures of Stanton & Elvis here!
+You can read more about the adventures of Stanton & Elvis!

 Today, more property owners are accepting pets, but it may come with a price.
 Usually, you can expect to pay both a refundable deposit and a non-refundable pet fee.
 Deposits and fees vary based on the size and breed of your pet.
 Some properties may also charge a monthly rental for your cat or dog.
 Pet rent can range from $10-$50 per month, per pet.
 If you pay a refundable deposit, allow up to 90 days after your assignment ends for the refund to be processed.